dotku/dotku.github.io/consulting/README.md

 # Consulting Service

 Hi, this is Weijing Jay Lin.
 I have been in the bay area over 20 years.
+I have been in the Software Engineer over 10 years.
-If you want to learn about San Francisco career path or need a guide for your future growth, you can book me over linkedin:
+If you want to learn about San Francisco IT career path or need a guide for your future growth, you can book me over linkedin:

 https://www.linkedin.com/in/weijingjaylin/